 |The three focuses of New Roots in SLC are:|

 The Community Gardening Program secures plots for refugees at community gardens throughout Salt Lake City.
-New Roots provides seeds, seedlings, and instruction on best gardening practices in Utah to help secure an abundant supply of produce for each refugee.
+New Roots also collaborates with Promise South Salt Lake to develop new gardens in high-need areas of the City of South Salt lake.
+The New Roots program provides seeds, seedlins and instructions on the best gardening practices in Utah to help secure an abundant supply of produce for each refugee.
 The vegetables grown in these gardens help provide supplemental food for participants that is nutritious and easily accessible.
 New Roots brings gardeners together to share their agricultural skills and connect with their new home and community.
-The IRC is helping to build a strong, healthy future for refugee families in the U.S.—and for all of us.
+In 2015, the Community Gardening Program worked with over 90 refugee families at 12 garden sites located across the city.

-In low income areas where refugees reside, the Food Access Program provides Farm Stands that sell produce at a very affordable price.
-Refugees, and other low-income community members, can purchase refugee grown produce with their SNAP (Food Stamp) benefits and double their purchases through the Fresh Fund.
-Specialty ethnic crops such as Rai saag, Armenian cucumbers, and daikon radish are sold at the markets, giving refugees a chance to expand local culinary tastes and promote cultural awareness and appreciation.
-Refugees are also educated on food literacy topics such as Nutrition and Diabetes Management.
+The Food Access Program runs the Sunnyvale Farmers Market (SFM), a market that sells produce at a very affordable price in the Sunnyvale Neighborhood, a low income area located in the largest food desert in Salt Lake Count with a high number of refugee clients.
+Refugees, and other low-income community members, can purchase refugee grown produce with their SNAP (Food Stamp), SSI, and WIC benefits and double their purchases through the Fresh Fund.
+Specialty ethnic crops such as Raio saag, Armenian cucumbers, pumpkin shoots and daikon radish are sold at the markets, giving refugees a chance to expand local culinary tastes and promote cultural awareness and appreciation in Salt Lake County.
+Education on food literacy topics such as Nutrition and Diabetes Management is also included at the market.
 New Roots builds secure communities by ensuring that locally grown produce is distributed effectively and affordably to low-income members of the community, including refugees.

 Micro-Training Farm Program